Associative Property Calculator

 Note how easier it got to obtain the result:

-20. From there, it's fairly simple to add the remaining
+20. From there, it's relatively simple to add the remaining

 19and get the answer.